Dual Tragedies: Domestic Homicide-Suicides with a Firearm

 “When I was a small child, my father was a raging alcoholic and very abusive, and my parents argued a lot.
 In that particular room, my mother was laying in bed and he was standing over her with a shotgun that we owned because he did hunting.”

-This survivor witnessed her father’s substance misuse and alcohol dependence and their factoring into her mother’s abuse.
-Twenty-four percent of survivors and families of IPHS victims stated that substance misuse or alcohol dependence was a circumstance prior to the incident.
-This finding aligns with previous studies: substance misuse and alcohol dependence are a risk factor for suicide and IPV, either as a victim or perpetrator.18Deborah M. Capaldi et al., “A Systematic Review of Risk Factors for Intimate Partner Violence,” Partner Abuse 3, no. 2 (April 2012): 231–80, https://doi.org/10.1891/1946-6560.3.2.231; Yari Gvion and Yossi Levi-Belz, “Serious Suicide Attempts: Systematic Review of Psychological Risk Factors,” Frontiers in Psychiatry 9 (March 6, 2018), https://doi.org/10.3389/fpsyt.2018.00056.
-In fact, one study found that nearly 38 percent of IPHS perpetrators who were tested for alcohol at the time of the incident tested positive.19Joseph E. Logan, Allison Ertl, and Robert Bossarte, “Correlates of Intimate Partner Homicide among Male Suicide Decedents with Known Intimate Partner Problems,” Suicide and Life-Threatening Behavior 49, no. 6 (June 12, 2019): 1693–706, https://doi.org/10.1111/sltb.12567.
+This survivor witnessed her father’s substance misuse and alcohol dependence and how they factored into her mother’s abuse.
+Twenty-four percent of survivors and families of IPHS victims observed substance misuse or alcohol dependence prior to the incident.
+This finding aligns with previous studies: substance misuse and alcohol dependence are a risk factor for suicide and IPV, either as a victim or perpetrator.24Deborah M. Capaldi et al., “A Systematic Review of Risk Factors for Intimate Partner Violence,” Partner Abuse 3, no. 2 (April 2012): 231–80, https://doi.org/10.1891/1946-6560.3.2.231; Yari Gvion and Yossi Levi-Belz, “Serious Suicide Attempts: Systematic Review of Psychological Risk Factors,” Frontiers in Psychiatry 9 (March 6, 2018), https://doi.org/10.3389/fpsyt.2018.00056.
+In fact, one study found that nearly 38 percent of IPHS perpetrators who were tested for alcohol at the time of the incident tested positive.25Joseph E. Logan, Allison Ertl, and Robert Bossarte, “Correlates of Intimate Partner Homicide among Male Suicide Decedents with Known Intimate Partner Problems,” Suicide and Life-Threatening Behavior 49, no. 6 (June 12, 2019): 1693–706, https://doi.org/10.1111/sltb.12567.

 Joiner’s Theory of Suicide

-While studies have focused on the previous mental health and substance misuse histories of people who died by IPHS, little is known about their previous suicidal behaviors, such as suicidal ideation, attempted suicide, and threats of suicide; they were present for nearly 25 percent of IPHS perpetrators.
-A survivor of attempted IPHS described the suicidal behaviors of her partner:
+While studies have focused on the mental health and substance misuse histories of people who died by IPHS, little is known about their previous suicidal behaviors, such as suicidal ideation, attempted suicide, and threats of suicide.
+In the focus groups, nearly 25 percent of IPHS perpetrators had a history of suicidal behavior.
+A survivor of attempted IPHS described her partner’s suicidal behavior:

 “He had threatened suicide when we were still together when I was even pregnant with our daughter. . . .
 And he said he had nothing to live for and that he was just going to go kill himself. . . .
 He had threatened suicide by cop before.
 And I think just the fact that I wasn’t going to be taking him back and he was making the whole divorce process as ugly as possible, I think that kind of was the tipping point for him.”